 What splendid love Mary displays.

-Mary is esteemed because of her outward display of devotion toward Jesus.
+As onlookers to this beautiful story, we admire Mary because of her outward evidence of inward devotion toward Jesus.
 She gave all she had to worship Jesus and show her love to Him.

-To her, Jesus was the only one in the room.
-She was compelled to worship Jesus in this precious and costly way.
+To Mary, Jesus was the only one in the room.
+She is compelled to worship Him in this precious and costly way.

 Judas, the one who would later betray Jesus was in the room and opposed this act of love.
-Judas’ weakness was he cared only for himself.
-When he tried to deceitfully make a point about Mary’s love toward Jesus being misguided, this selfishness and darkness in his character was exposed.
+Judas’s weakness was he cared only for himself.
+When he tried to deceitfully point out Mary’s love toward Jesus as being misguided, the selfishness and darkness in his character are exposed.

-Jesus, of course, was the one present concerned for the poor most of all.
-The fact Judas tried this tactic with Jesus present exposes even more about Judas…unfavorable and repulsive, to say the least.
+Jesus, of course, was the One present concerned about the poor most of all.
+The fact that Judas tried this tactic with Jesus present exposes even more about Judas’s unfavorable and repulsive character.

 This story thrills me.
-Jesus, a man willing to fellowship with friends and foes alike, ready to defend the pure in heart, able to receive an extravagant love, and appreciate the sacrifice.
-Yet, in a few words, He exposes the motives and forces of evil sitting near Him in Judas.
+Jesus, willing to fellowship with friends and foes alike, ready to defend the pure in heart, receives an extravagant love and appreciates the sacrifice.
+In only a few words, He exposes the motives and forces of evil sitting near Him in Judas.

 The people in Jesus’ day didn’t understand they would soon lose Him to a brutal and sacrificial death on their behalf.
 Even in this passage, Jesus tells those present that He will not always be with them.
 They couldn’t grasp that He’d soon be gone.
 No matter how many times Jesus spoke of His coming death, they could not understand.

-As we enter the next few days, each day leading to the Resurrection holds different meaning.
+In a few days, each day leading to the Resurrection holds a different meaning.
 Let’s ponder Mary.
 This brave lady used her opportunity to worship Jesus in the face of evil.
-In a few days she would be at the foot of the cross with other women who loved Him.
-Let’s be like Mary, unashamed to worship the One who saved us, and faithful enough to live for Him until the end of our days.
+In a few days, she would be at the foot of the cross with other women who loved Him.
+Let’s be like Mary, unashamed to worship the One who saved us and faithful enough to live for Him until the end of our days.

 Perhaps the most striking lesson to be learned from Mary of Bethany is her unwavering devotion to Jesus.
-She not only followed Him, she worshipped Him.
+She not only followed Him; she worshipped Him.
 She hung on His every word.
-No matter what was happening around her she never lost sight of Him.
-Her pure love was defended by Jesus and He made sure she was remembered through the ages.
+No matter what was happening around her, she never lost sight of Him.
+Jesus defended her pure love, and He ensures her story is told through the ages.

 She had a sister named Mary, who sat at the Lord’s feet and listened to what he said.
 Luke 10:39